 Liberty Mutual Insurance is proud to offer the Liberty Mutual Insurance LEADA@Liberty Scholarship for students enrolled in Massachusetts’ Commonwealth Commitment program.
 LEADA@Liberty + Allies — Liberty Employees of African Descent and Allies fosters building, growing and learning together with ongoing support and professional development for employees of African descent and their allies.

+This scholarship is open to students who identify as being African-American or of African descent.
 Students must be enrolled in the Commonwealth Commitment program, which is part of MassTransfer.
 Visit the MassTransfer website to learn more about program and transfer options.

 At the time of application completion, the student must: